Coherence-gated quantum devices via real-time weak measurement: Pointwise overcertification bound

 \subsection{The gap between operational and rigorous bounds}

-Figure~\ref{fig:tail_bounds} compares the three bounds.
-The OU bound tracks the empirical tail with a $1.25\times$ safety factor.
-The supermartingale bound sits at $\geq 1$ everywhere: the supremum $c_\alpha$ is too large because $b(X)$ attains positive values ($\max b \approx 0.74$) at states the dynamics rarely visits.
+Figure~\ref{fig:tail_bounds} compares the three tails as functions of the error level $a$.
+The OU tail tracks the empirical one with a $1.2\times$ safety factor at $a = 0$ and remains conservative at every level.
+The supermartingale bound is structural: Theorem~2 holds rigorously, but the supremum $c_\alpha$ taken over the entire Bloch ball is numerically vacuous because $b(X)$ attains positive values at corners the dynamics never visits--dense sampling exhibits $b \approx 2.0$, hence $\sup_K b > 0$--so the right-hand side of Eq.~\eqref{eq:sm_bound} exceeds~1 across the range of levels considered.

-The theorem is mathematically rigorous; the gap is computational, concentrated in $c_\alpha$---the supremum of a degree-4 polynomial over a semialgebraic set.
+The theorem itself is mathematically rigorous; the gap is computational, concentrated in $c_\alpha$--the supremum of a degree-4 polynomial over a semialgebraic set.
 Two approaches can tighten it: (i)~restricting $K$ to the forward-invariant reachable set; or (ii)~sum-of-squares (SOS) polynomial optimization~\cite{Parrilo2003}.
+Until that gap is closed, the OU comparison [Eq.~\eqref{eq:OU_bound}] supplies the operational guarantee on $\delta(\Sth, \varepsilon)$, and the supermartingale of Theorem~2 contributes the structural existence of an exponential tail bound.